MehSalhi/ARN-Labos/ARN-Labo03_Mbayo_Salhi_Report.md

 ![Final Model Evaluation](figures/ARN-L3-FinalModel-Men-Women.png){width=50%}

 We can see that our model has a good ability to generalize.
-Our final choice would be to use 4 neurons because the MSE result for the test set does not spread too much and it follows the train set accurately.
-Also, having only 4 neurons avoid the risk of overfitting and is a simple enough model.
+Our final choice would be to use 2 or 4 neurons because the MSE result for the test set does not spread too much and it follows the train set accurately.
+Also, having a small number of neurons avoids the risk of overfitting and is a simple enough model.

 We also computed the following scores to confirm the performances of our model: